juttingn/rimr/README.md

 7. The rhyming words will then be displayed on the screen.

 ## Potential Improvements
 First of all, we would have liked RIMR to support languages other than French, such as English, German or Spanish for example.
-To do this, we should have found a lexicon with structure and information similar to the one we found for French.
-Then, we would have adapted the code to the new format of the lexicon, but a priori no problem with word phonemization because voxpopuli supports languages other than French.
+To do this, we should have found a lexicon with structure and information similar to the one we found for the French dictionnary.
+We would then have adapted the code to the new format of the lexicon, but a priori no problem with word phonemization because voxpopuli supports languages other than French.

-The second idea that we would have liked to implement in RIMR is the option that the user can also enter an entire sentence as a query, instead of a single word.
+The second idea that we would have liked to implement in RIMR is the option to enter an entire sentence as a query, instead of a single word.
 The rhyming engine would then have been configured such that the output of the rhyming engine would have displayed a structured sentence, rhyming entirely with the query.

 One last idea that crossed our mind to further improve our project was to propose a "poet" option, where poetry enthusiasts could have found the verses of their favorite poets.
 This could have been achieved by downloading more files containing a large number of verses from the most famous poets.
 Then the user would have entered his request and the poet wanted for RIMR to display a rhyming verse with the query.